ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Set Upstream](../../images/6d-setupstream.png)

-We can see that this worked by donig a `git branch -a`
+We can see that this worked by doing a `git branch -a`

 Notice the new branch called "remotes/origin/newbranch".
 And when you do a `git status` you'll see that we are up to date with this new remote branch.